 Pancakes are another one of those brunch items we crave and then almost immediately regret (as we waddle out of the restaurant unbuttoning our pants).
 But this recipe cuts back on sugar, adds a large dose of protein and is even safe for the gluten-free crowd to enjoy.

 The restaurant version comes loaded with melted cheese.
 This homemade recipe keeps all of the traditional flavor with spicy black beans, fresh, creamy avocado salsa verde and a sprinkle of feta.
 Cut back on prep time, and make brunch interactive, by letting everyone build their own plate.

 Is it even brunch without French toast on the menu?
 But white, refined bread dipped into an egg-and-sugar combo before being fried in oil isn't exactly what bikini bodies are made of.
 Luckily, none of that goes down in this recipe.
 Swap white bread for whole wheat, whole eggs for egg whites and sugar for fresh strawberries and just a drizzle of maple of syrup and you've got a completely guilt-free, but still totally delicious, meal.
 Did we mention it'll be on the table in just 10 minutes?

 This casserole packs in all the flavor of the traditional brunch dish — minus the sky-high fat and calorie count.
 Plus, you can't get much easier than mixing all of the ingredients in a bowl, dumping it in a casserole dish and letting the oven do the work.

 You can’t forget the libations.
-Stray from your typical mimosa-fueled brunch, by trading the OJ for some fresh mango puree.
-Mango adds just the right amount of all-natural sweetness, so we recommend forgoing the sour mix in favor of a dash of agave for an even healthier sip.
+Stray from your typical margarita-fueled brunch, by trading the pre-made mix for some fresh mango puree.
+Mango adds just the right amount of all-natural sweetness, so we recommend forgoing the sour mix in favor of a just a dash of agave for an even healthier sip.